mhulsman/ibidas/docs/tutorial.rst

     >>> tf_feat = Stack(tf_feat, res).Copy()

 .. note::
-   Of course, we could also just have removed the gene_aliases field from both datasets before stacking if we did not need it in further analyses ...
+   Of course, we could also just have removed the gene_aliases field from both datasets before stacking if it was not needed in further analyses ...

 This was a lot of extra work for just a few extra matched pairs.
 However, hopefully it has illustrated several operations that can be performed with Ibidas.